natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_methods.rst

 accepts the reference to instance and displays information on this basis.

-From objects usage point of view, it is more convenient to call methods using the first syntax variant, so it is almost always used.
+From objects usage point of view, it is more convenient to call methods using the first syntax version, so it is almost always used.

 .. note::